SeaQL/summer-of-code/2022/APPLICATION.md

 ### Please provide a list of tasks and subtask for the proposed projects in sequence and estimate how long (in days) each task might take.
 Remember to highlight important milestone and deliverables.

+_Hint: it starts with Design and ends with testing_

 ### What are your past experience, as a end-user and as a contributor, with open source projects?

 ### Please provide all links to your contributions on SeaQL's GitHub repositories